yuval-k/chainlink-twitter/README.md

-# What is going on?
+# Problem
+The goal of this project is to allow off chain service between two people to take place, and result with on-chain payment of ETH.

+We'll call the person requesting the service the "originator" and the person providing the service and receiving the funds the "beneficiary".

+The question is, how do we guarantee that an off-chain service has been performed?

+# Solution
-The goal of this project is to allow allow the transfer of ETH from one person (the originator) to another person (the beneficiary) for real world services.
-To ensure that funds will only be moved once the transaction is complete, we use a 3rd party that both originator and beneficiary trust.
+To ensure that funds will only be moved once the transaction is complete and the service was performed, we use a trusted 3rd party that both originator and beneficiary trust.
 Only once the trusted 3rd party approves the contract, the contract will allow withdrawing the funds to the beneficiary.
 If the contract is not approved within the given time-frame, the contract allows the originator to get a refund.

 As the approval is a off-chain real world event, we need a way to see that approval was indeed given.